Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S8 Security/Lesson4.md

 - These are great avenues to ensure your protocol is ready for an audit.
 The latter even includes an **[audit-readiness-checklist](https://github.com/nascentxyz/simple-security-toolkit/blob/main/audit-readiness-checklist.md)** to help you prepare.

+### The Audit Process
+- There's no silver bullet and each individual audit may be slightly different from the last, but here's a general outline of the process a protocol will undergo when under audit.

+>> * Manual Review
+   * -- Go through the Code & Docs
+   * -- Understand what the protocol should do

+>> * Using Tools